ese3500/final-project-maryam-soyoon/README.md

 - HRS 03 – The Load Cell will be used to detect packages being dropped off and picked up, with the expected range of up to 20kg.

+EDIT: The range is from an iPhone + case weight to (we expect) 20 kg.

   - DONE - We were able to detect packages as light as our phone.
 Larger weight packages would give even bigger ADC values and would definitely cross our threshold.
-We kept the packages light so as to not cause our load cell to bend too far and skew our threshold value.
+We kept the packages light so as to not cause our load cell to bend too far and skew our threshold value, so we are assuming that it would successfully work for even heavier packages.

 - HRS 04 – An SD Card will be used to keep track of information during critical events (e.g. package delivery, package pick-up, package authorization)